Types of

 Some programs have a consortium act as the administrative host, but membership in that consortium is not a requirement to join the shared print program.
 Such programs centrally agree on a case for a program, often championed by specific individuals and grant projects, establish the program with founding members, and then solicit interest from additional libraries in their region, building upon various regional affiliations.
 Two different examples of this approach are the Statewide California Electronic Library Consortium (SCELC) and Eastern Academic Scholars’ Trust (EAST) shared print programs.
 SCELC’s shared print program, while managed centrally as a SCELC program, has opened its membership to non-consortial members, which has allowed SCELC to grow beyond its membership base.

-EAST is managed as an independent project of the Boston Library Consortium and staffed by a mixture of BLC staff and independent consultants.
+EAST initially was managed as an independent project of the Boston Library Consortium and staffed by a mixture of BLC staff and independent consultants.
 Additionally, as the name suggests, EAST started off in the Northeast, but has since expanded beyond that region to stretch from Maine to Florida and as far west as Tennessee.
-EAST has also started to bring on board consortial members, with members of the University System of Maryland & Affiliated Institutions (USMAI) consortium joining EAST in 2020.
+EAST has also started to bring on board consortial members, with members of the University System of Maryland & Affiliated Institutions (USMAI) consortium joining EAST in 2020 and transitioned to an independent program in 2023.

 The ALI-PALNI Shared Print Program in Indiana is an example of two consortiums coming together to form a shared print program, with PALNI serving as the fiscal agent.